-We have chosen to include certain racial epithets in this handout in order to honestly communicate the bigoted language of the time.
+Please note that this reading includes dehumanizing language.
+We have chosen to include the terms in this handout in order to honestly communicate the bigoted language of the time.
 We recommend that teachers review the section “Addressing Dehumanizing Language from History” on page xiv before using this material.

 State Senator Charles Caldwell was a former slave who had led a company of African American soldiers, earlier in 1875, in a state militia formed to protect freedpeople from the White Line.
 The militia was later disbanded by the governor as part of a “peace agreement” with the White Line, but attacks and intimidation continued, and Caldwell himself was assassinated later that year.
 Eugene Welborne, who served as Caldwell’s first lieutenant in the militia, gave this account of election day in November 1875 in Clinton, Mississippi, and Caldwell’s efforts to ensure a fair vote.

 We could hear in the morning, the cannons commencing to shoot in every direction, just a firing.
 You could see men with their sixteen-shooters buckled on them charging all through the country.
 They went in squads.

 One crowd would come in from Raymond and say, “One hundred and fifty niggers killed in Raymond; one white man slightly wounded.”
 The guns were firing continually.
 Word came from Jackson, “The white men have whipped the niggers and run them out.”